 - Customise your policy to suit what you need

-- Change your policy at any time or cancel with no fees or penalties
+- Change your policy at any time without fees

 - Option to add employers' liability and business equipment cover